cfengine/documentation/overview/glossary.markdown

 By using a specific name for the namespace, you can use short and generic names for the identifiers inside of it.

 By default, if you don't specify a namespace, you are using the namespace called `default`.
-The CMDB (group data / host specific data in Mission Portal) uses the `cmdb` namespace, unless you specify a namespace.
+The CMDB (group data / host specific data in Mission Portal) uses the `data` namespace, unless you specify a namespace.

 You can think of namespaces in a similar way as putting files inside folders, instead of having all of your files in one folder.
 The result is that things are more organized and less chances of files / classes / variables / bundles having conflicting names.